-Imaging in nuclear medicine and angiography may be classed into numerous types of biological process imaging.
+Nuclear medicine and angiographic imaging can be classified into several types of biological process imaging.
 Radiopharmaceuticals are typically modest quantities of radioactive tracers that are utilized in molecular imaging.
 Magnetic resonance imaging (MRI) and ultrasound are two more non-radioactive imaging techniques.
 MRI employs powerful magnetic fields, which have no known long-term health consequences in humans.
 Diagnostic ultrasound (DUS) devices employ high-frequency sound waves to generate pictures of interior organs and soft tissues.
-Some medical imaging procedures employ radiation, such as X-rays, which are beamed onto the human body.
+Some medical imaging procedures employ radiation, such as Xrays, which are beamed onto the human body.
 As X-rays flow through the body, some are absorbed, and the resultant picture is detected on the other side [7,60,69].